Drift Protocol Guide: How to Trade Perpetual Futures on Solana (2026)

 Why it matters:

 Strategy implication: Check funding rates before entering a position.
 If funding is heavily positive and you want to go long, you're paying a premium for a crowded trade.
+Some traders go further and build positions specifically to harvest funding — we cover those setups in our guide to Solana perpetuals funding rates.

 One of Drift's most unique features is Vaults — managed strategy products where you deposit capital and a vault manager trades on your behalf.